 The art work has the surrealist quality worthy of Renée Magritte, though not as dark as the Belgian’s opus.
 I like its humor and symbolism.
 Lennon’s quote fits it well.
 The chance nature of finding it and ephemeral nature of the work attracted me to it.

-The location where I found this bit of whimsy is part of the Greenwich Village Walking Tour.
+This bit of artistic whimsy, now sadly gone, was found along the route of our Greenwich Village Walking Tour.
 Who knows what we will come across next?
 Take the Tour; Know More!

 “Fools grow without watering”